 Professor Toby MaherMBBS MSc PhD

-Following that, he trained in respiratory medicine at Royal Brompton Hospital, the transplant unit at Harefield Hospital and at St Mary’s Hospital, Paddington.
+He studied at the University of Southampton, then trained in respiratory medicine at Royal Brompton Hospital, the transplant unit at Harefield Hospital, and at St Mary’s Hospital, Paddington.
 During his training, he gained a master’s (MSc) in respiratory medicine at Imperial College London.

 In 2005, Professor Maher was awarded a Wellcome Trust Clinical Research Fellowship.
 This enabled him to study the molecular mechanisms involved in the development of idiopathic pulmonary fibrosis.
 He did this research at the centre for respiratory research at University College London and it culminated in the award of a PhD.